Saratoga campaign: Ticonderoga falls

 Burgoyne sent forces out from his main body to pursue the retreating army, which St. Clair had sent south via two different routes.
 The British caught up with elements of the retreating Americans at least three times.
-General Fraser and elements of Baron Riedesel's troops faced determined resistance in Battle of Hubbardton on July 7, and that same day the vanguard of the main army met Pierse Long's retreating companies in a skirmish at Skenesboro (now Whitehall).
+General Fraser and elements of Riedesel's troops faced determined resistance in Battle of Hubbardton on July 7, and that same day the vanguard of the main army met Pierse Long's retreating companies in a skirmish at Skenesboro (now Whitehall).
 These were followed by another standoff in the Battle of Fort Anne on July 8, in which a forward company of the British army was nearly decimated.
 These actions cost the Americans about 50% more casualties than those incurred by the British, and they demonstrated to the British officers present that the Americans were capable of putting up stiff resistance.
 Burgoyne's army was reduced by about 1,500 men as a result of the Ticonderoga actions.
 He left 400 men to garrison the magazine at Crown Point and another 900 to defend Ticonderoga, and the battles that followed resulted in about 200 casualties.

 The bulk of St. Clair's army retreated through the New Hampshire Grants (present-day Vermont).
 St. Clair issued appeals to the states for militia support, and also arranged to have as much of the area's livestock and supplies delivered to Fort Edward on the Hudson River, where the American armies would regroup.
 St. Clair reached Fort Edward on July 12 after five days of grueling marches.
 Some of the remnants that had been scattered at Hubbardton rejoined the army, but Seth Warner and the remains of his regiment were stationed at Manchester in the Grants.